-A key component of the program is that the older non EPA wood stove or wood insert is destroyed and recycled.
+A key component of the program is that the older non-EPA wood stove or wood insert is destroyed and recycled.
 To be eligible for the $250 or $400 rebate from the B.C.
 Government and the B.C.
-Lung Association customers must live in the District of Coldstream, Village of Lumby, Whitevale or Mabel Lake Road area, or the surveyed townsite of Cherryville .
+Lung Association residents must live in the District of Coldstream, Village of Lumby, Whitevale or Mabel Lake Road area, or the surveyed townsite of Cherryville .
 Rebates are limited to one per customer per year.
 They must purchase a new qualifying appliance from a local retailer, and the address where the unit is installed must also be within the District of Coldstream, Village of Lumby, Whitevale or Mabel Lake Road areas, or the surveyed township of Cherryville.
 For information on which appliances qualify to be upgraded, and which appliances qualify as replacements visit the: BC Government website

 - Visit your local participating retailer (listed below).

 - Determine if your old stove qualifies to be replaced.
 The retailer can help you with this or you can email email@example.com

 - Obtain a numbered tracking form from the retailer who will help you complete the form and forward the paperwork to the administrator of the program (Lavington Life Society).

 - Choose a new EPA-certified wood, pellet, electric heat pump or gas-burning hearth product (freestanding, fireplace insert or outdoor wood boiler).

 - Install the new appliance using a WETT certified installer or have the installation inspected by a WETT certified inspector.
 If installing a gas appliance, submit a copy of the gas permit report.
 Submit proof of installation/inspection.

-- Coldstream residents will receive two separate cheques sent directly to your mailing address, a “Burn it Smart” DVD and a moisture meter.
+- Coldstream residents will receive two separate cheques sent directly to their mailing address, and if relevant, a “Burn it Smart” DVD and a moisture meter.
 Lumby residents will receive one cheque, a “Burn it Smart” DVD and a moisture meter.
-The first four applicants from Lumby (V0E 2G0) will receive an additional rebate of $250 from the Village of Lumby.
+The first four applicants from Lumby (V0E 2G0) that qualify will receive an additional rebate of $250 from the Village of Lumby.